1. Pay down your credit card bill every month

 Pay down your credit card bill monthly.
 Don’t just pay the minimum, or you will quickly find yourself with a snowballing mountain of debt that will be hard to manage.

-If paying the entire balance at the end of the month is unrealistic, at least pay the minimum due on time.
+If paying the entire balance by your due date is unrealistic, at least pay the minimum amount owed by the payment deadline.
 If you don’t, you could be hit with increased interest rates, and a lower credit score.

 3. Set-up direct payment if possible